SLICE -- Combining Strong Lensing and X-ray in AC 114. Further Insights into the Merger Scenario: Multiple Images

 \subsection{Previously Identified Systems}

 Six multiply imaged systems were reported prior to the JWST observations.
 They are marked with red circles in Fig.~\ref{fig1}, and their coordinates and redshifts are listed in Table~\ref{multiple}.

 \begin{itemize} \item System S was proposed by \citet{Smail_1995}, who reported two images, S1 and S2, both at a spectroscopic redshift of 1.86.
-Image S3 was later identified by \citet{Priya_1998}, and a redshift of 1.867 for S2 was measured by \citet{Campusano_2001} and confirmed by \citet{Lemoine_2003}.
+Image S3 was later identified by \citet{Priya_1998}.
+The earlier redshift estimate was later confirmed by \citet{Campusano_2001} and by \citet{Lemoine_2003} at $z=1.867$.
 This corresponds to system 1 in the present work.

 \item System A was proposed by \citet{Smail_1995}, who reported six images, one of which at a spectroscopic redshift of 0.639. \citet{Priya_1998} later identified five images belonging to the same system, with a predicted redshift of $1.67 \pm 0.15$ from their lens model, including a radial arc composed of two merging images.
 Based on a single emission line, \citet{Campusano_2001} measured a spectroscopic redshift of 1.691 for images A1 and A2, which was later revised to 1.869 by \citet{Lemoine_2003}.
 This corresponds to system 2 in the present work, following the identification proposed by \citet{Priya_1998}. \item System B was proposed by \citet{Priya_1998}, who reported five images with a predicted redshift of $1.17 \pm 0.10$. \citet{Campusano_2001} detected only a single emission line in their spectroscopic observations and were unable to distinguish between a redshift of 1.5 and 2.1.
 This corresponds to system 3 in the present work, which redshift is optimised by the mass model.